Let’s get a roll on with these super simple, easy, and delicious Veggie “Sushi” Rolls.

 What is nori and why is it so awesome?
 Nori (or more commonly known as “the green wrapper” that holds your sushi together), is far more than an ingredient to keep sushi from unraveling and is also a nutrient powerhouse.
 Nori can be consumed in other ways besides rolled.
 You may add it to soups (common in miso soup), tear it into salads, add it to sandwiches, or eat it plain as a quick snack.
 Nori a.k.a Sea Lettuce, has a very mild, slightly sweet, and nutty flavor.
 Because it doesn’t possess a very strong flavor, it’s a friendly sea vegetable that plays well with other foods.
-In general, seaweeds contain a host of nutrient benefits (which I’ll devote a whole post about the wonders of sea vegetables later), but just to name a few about nori:
+In general, seaweeds contain a host of nutrient benefits, but just to name a few about nori:

 - Iodine – supports thyroid function